DIY Halloween Costumes

 Create a sassy cat with this simple tutorial from Scattered Thoughts of a Crafty Mom.
-No time to sew a leopard leggings and top?
-Find a feline inspired PJ set and add the furry trim.
+No time to sew leopard leggings and top?
+Find a feline-inspired PJ set and add the furry trim.

 Frida Kahlo’s instantly recognizable brow elevates this costume from “simple señora” to “high-brow artist.”
 Add a floral headpiece and a colorful Mexican dress to complete the look.
 Oh Happy Day has quick instructions for three different celebrity artist costumes.

-DIY crafter and mommy Grosgrain was able to find the materials for this adorable sock monkey costume from their local thirft store!
-After following a pajama sewing turotial, you’re all set to snuggle.
+DIY crafter and mommy Grosgrain was able to find the materials for this adorable sock monkey costume from their local thrift store!
+After following a pajama sewing tutorial, you’re all set to snuggle.

 Wind Up Doll

 If your kid is really committed to the character, they will robot-walk up and down the street for extra effect.
 And believe it or not, the key is not difficult to make; just a toilet paper roll and some cardboard for an excellent costume.
 Hart and Sew shows you how.

 Don’t let this Viking fool you, a quick visit to the craft store and sourcing items from home is all you need for your kid’s Viking gear.
 The source of the Viking “fur” may surprise you.
 Thanks to I Am Momma Hear Me Roar for this easy Halloween costume.

 This needle and thread outfit is a simple and unexpected Halloween costume for girls.
 Thanks to Marker Mama and C.R.A.F.T. for creating this tutorial using common household items.